-Tesla is already well-established in the luxury electric vehicle segment with its Model S (a large sedan), Model X (a full-size crossover SUV) and shortly releasing Model 3 – a mid-size sedan costing $35,000, with 220 miles range and 0 to 60 miles in 6 seconds.
+Tesla is already well-established in the premium electric vehicle segment with its Model S (a large sedan), Model X (a full-size crossover SUV) and Model 3 (a mid-size sedan costing $35,000, with 215 miles range and 0 to 60 miles in 6 seconds).
 The latter is initially scheduled to be released in August 2017 with 100 cars, with production increasing to 20,000 by December 2017.
-But with almost 400,000 reservations for Model 3, Tesla needs very aggressive production strategies to satisfy the customers.
+But with almost 400,000 reservations for Model 3, Tesla will have to re-study its production strategies.

 Volvo's announcement, that starting in 2019 it will only produce hybrid or electric car models, is a real challenge to Tesla.
 The plan calls for old models to be redesigned or simply retired, with complete conversion of the fleet to be completed within five years.
 Considering that Volvo sells about 500,000 cars per year - 7 times more than Tesla - its economies of scale will give it an advantage in scaling up production of electric vehicles.